top of page

 Can I bring my man along?

 Sorry, but this is a no!
-Singing Mamas choir is crucially a space for women and children only.
+Women's Singing Circle is crucially a space for women and children only.

-It would be great to have a Singing Papas group, and a Mamas & Papas group is certainly a possibility down the track, but currently Singing Mamas follows the UK model of offering a women only space.
+It would be great to have a Singing Papas group, and a Mamas & Papas group is certainly a possibility down the track, but currently Women's Singing Circle follows the UK model of offering a (people who identify as) women only space.

 FAQ